pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 fig, ax = plt.subplots(figsize=figsize)

 plot_xY(post.index, counterfactual.posterior_predictive["obs"], ax)
-format_x_axis(ax)
+format_x_axis(ax, minor=True)
-ax.plot(post.index, post["deaths"], label="observed")
+ax.plot(post.index, post["deaths"], label="reported deaths")
 ax.set(title="Posterior predictive distribution since Covid-19 onset in the UK") plt.legend();
 ```

-There we go, we now have the ingredients needed to calculate excess deaths.
+We now have the ingredients needed to calculate excess deaths.
 Namely, the reported number of deaths, and the Bayesian counterfactual prediction of how many would have died if nothing had changed from the pre to post Covid-19 era.

 +++